 The problem with many news sources is that they are loading three, four or five banner ads.
 Some use sidebar ads above the fold as well.

-That is when ads kill website speed.
+That is when ads take much longer to load and kill website speed.
 There are too many external requests as the page is trying to load.

 More ads mean more money, right?

 I have used Google Adsense for many years now.
 I can honestly say that you make much more money by serving fewer ads.